FermionicChaos/geodesy/doc/design/TheGeodesyEngine.md

 I won't lie, I have found an massive appeal in AI.
 I have spent many years studying game engine design, and poured a good amount of time making this engine.
 The problem has been scalability.
 A single man can't continue to write every line of code, and then spend hours of time debugging finding simple errors.
 That's not time feasible.
 One thing I have noticed about AI, is it's precise execution of what you ask it to do.
 It is really good at concretizing well thought out logic into hard code, or&#x20;

 Language at the end of the day is meant to express an idea, not be a substitute for good ideas.
+On top of that most guidelines for AI seem to encourage using pseudo code to generate actual code.
 Code is only as good as the ideas it comes from.
 This document serves a two fold purpose.
 The first it shall contain the logic of the engine in a human readable format to be translated into code later, and second to resolve the contextual loss between user sessions with most AIs available.
 Context loss seems to be the largest barrier in large scale code development.
-This document is merely to test the limits of AI in large scale software development.&#x20;
+This document is merely to test the limits of AI in large scale software development.
+As a lone man I want to finish this project by any means necessary and put it behind me.
+I've worked on this long enough.
+I want to move on to other projects in my life.

-Geodesy is a next-generation game engine focused on high-performance simulation, hybrid GPU rendering, and runtime-defined logic.
-Unlike Unity or Unreal, Geodesy:

-- Directly exposes the Vulkan API for ultimate control and performance.
-- Separates simulation from rendering cleanly.
-- Uses C++ as its primary expression language, but defers logic to runtime systems.
-- Supports both traditional desktop and VR rendering pipelines simultaneously.

-Geodesy is not a game engine that hides complexity—it’s a simulation toolchain designed for precision, flexibility, and raw speed.
-It is built for developers who need deterministic execution and transparent architecture.

-### Philosophy of Simulation and Objecthood

-Geodesy treats simulation as primary, and rendering as secondary.
-It draws a clear line between what exists, what acts, and what is seen:

-- **Objects** are entities with a position and identity, but no internal agency.
-- **Subjects** are objects that carry intent or logic—capable of acting.
-- **Stages** are environments or containers that simulate and evolve systems.
-- **Apps** orchestrate the engine: they present, loop, and coordinate stages.

-Rendering is a downstream consequence of simulation—it is the perceptual layer, not the essence of the system.
-Objects exist whether they are seen or not.

-This inversion of rendering-first priorities is fundamental to Geodesy's identity.
-It is a reality-modeling engine more than a rendering one.

 ---